CANINE HEALTH IS...

 by TheDogPlace.org Staff

-Click on a photo to enlarge it for better view
+Click on plant photos to enlarge

 * LILIES, rank number one in dangerous plant can volume at the APCC, and are highly toxic to cats.
 Says Khan, “It is clear that even with ingestions of very small amounts, severe kidney damage could result.”
 An owner in Pennsylvania lost her cat to kidney failure from ingesting only a small portion of an Easter lily.
 Lilies are beautiful but dangerous plants!